Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-searchai-node.md

         <img src="../images/search_ai_filters.png" alt="filters" title="filters" style="border:1px solid gray;zoom:70%;">

-4. Under **Results Configuration** section, user can configure how the results should be rendered:
+4. Underthe **Results Configuration** section, the user can configure how the results should be rendered:
     7. **Generate Answer**:
-        1. **Present Response to User :** This option is selected by default.
+        1. **Present Response to User:** This option is selected by default.
 It displays the response directly to the user.
-Users can manage the response by clicking **Manage Responses** .
+Users can manage the response by clicking **Manage Responses**.
 When selected, the user is shown the standard response template used for search responses.
         2. **Store Response in Context Object**: If selected, the user can access the entire payload in the context object  “context.nodename” and modify it later in subsequent nodes.
     8. **Return Qualified Chunks**: This option allows user to receive only the segments of data that meet the specified criteria.